Saanich Naturescape Program

 You can make something as small as a window planter box or a larger butterfly garden plot with bright colours and interesting textures to create habitat.
 You can also create naturalistic designs to cover a large spread of land and recreate the feel of a natural meadow or woodland.

-Your urban yard can become an extension of natural areas and provide valuable habitat for wildlife – as well as helping to create wildlife corridors across the landscape.
+Your urban outdoor space can become an extension of natural areas and provide valuable habitat for wildlife, as well as helping to create wildlife corridors across the landscape.

 Benefits of naturescaping